 Concordia University nursing school students have been working with Clothing the Homeless (CTH) and MHA Multi-Service Center (MHA) for some time offering services such as health screening for MHA clients as part of their school training and even volunteering their time to help with CTH clothing distributions.
-They have been a tremendous help-having brought tremendous caring and compassion to their efforts-to both programs and those in need.
+They have been a tremendous help, having brought caring and compassion to their efforts to those in need.

 Our distributions are organized so clothing in the appropriate size can be found easily.